-All of the parents in the room had hoped in some way to share with their children the real meaning of Christmas.
-This time of the year is more than presents.
+All of the parents in the room had hoped in some way to share with their children the real meaning of Christmas that this time of the year is more than presents.

 We sat around the living room and watched our little ones full of excitement and anticipation waiting to see what “Santa” had brought them.

 The moment had come–the opening of gifts.
-This can be tricky because we all have different ways of doing things.
-Some of us parents had wished our kids opened one gift at a time, other parents didn’t seem to care but before we knew it our kids had already dived in and opened up ALL their gifts.
+We all have different ways and traditions for opening Christmas presents.
+Some of us parents had wished our kids opened them one gift at a time, other parents didn’t seem to care but before we knew it our kids had dived in and opened up ALL their gifts.